 - Experiencing withdrawal symptoms when cutting down on overeating

-What are the food Addiction Treatment Methods?
+What are the food Addiction treatment methods?

-A 12-step program provides guiding principles and a set of steps that aim to support individuals who wish to recover from the effects of a variety of addictions, including food addiction.
+- 12-Step programs: A 12-step program provides guiding principles and a set of steps that aim to support individuals who wish to recover from the effects of a variety of addictions, including food addiction.
 In a 12-step program, people attend meetings with others who also share the struggle of dealing with food addiction.

-Psychotherapy is the use of psychological methods to help people with mental health problems and emotional difficulties.
+- Psychotherapy: Psychotherapy is the use of psychological methods to help people with mental health problems and emotional difficulties.
 One psychological approach used to deal with food addiction is cognitive behavioral therapy (CBT).
 In CBT, a compulsive eater works with a therapist to help cope with issues that can trigger binge-eating episodes.

-The U.S. Food and Drug Administration (FDA) has not approved any medications for the treatment of food addiction.
+- Medications: The U.S. Food and Drug Administration (FDA) has not approved any medications for the treatment of food addiction.
 That said, some medications may only help in reducing binge-eating episodes.
 A drug for attention deficit hyperactivity disorder (ADHD) sold under the brand name Vyvanse is FDA-approved to treat moderate to severe binge eating disorder in adults.
 In many cases, depression and anxiety play a role in eating disorders.
 Taking antidepressants may help relieve these symptoms.